kaikai-qin/kaikai-qin.github.io/_pages/about.md

 # Profile

 I am currently pursuing a Ph.D. at Hangzhou Dianzi University, advised by Prof. Chongyang Deng.
 I received my B.S. degree from Southwest University of Science and Technology in 2020.
-My research interests focus on computer aided geometric design (CAGD), particularly the construction and applications of genuine multi-sided parametric surface patches \| [\[Genuine multi-sided parametric surface patches – A survey\]](https://www.sciencedirect.com/science/article/pii/S0167839624000207) and polyhedral volumes.
+My research interests focus on computer aided geometric design (CAGD), particularly the construction and applications of genuine multi-sided parametric surface patches and polyhedral volumes.

 # 🔥 News
 - *2024.08* Our deformation paper is conditionally accepted by SIGGRAPH Asia 2024 \(journal track\)!&nbsp;🎉🎉